City-of-Helsinki/haitaton-backend/scripts/README.md

 - select correct project, as instructed in oc login `oc project <projectname>`
 - run `sh hel-gis-print-upload-commands.sh`
 - copy and paste selected commands to run
+- alternatively, if all commands seem to be fine to run, you can pipe result to `sh` to be executed in the following manner: `sh hel-gis-print-upload-commands.sh | sh`

 ## Download from file share to local disk